 - Eat cleaner: It takes a massive amount of water to produce animal products like meat and dairy (calculate your own water footprint here).
 In addition to the water wasted, livestock is also a major contributor to methane emissions, a greenhouse gas that traps heat in the atmosphere.
 Buy organic and local when you can, or even try growing your own food.

 - Donate: Show your appreciation for the folks dedicating their lives to environmental conservation.
 On the forefront of battling climate change includes organizations like The Environmental Defense Fund, The Nature Conservancy, the World Wildlife Fund, and The NRDC.

-Consider that almost every data center in the world is dramatically overprovisioned – the average rate of server utilization is only 12-18% of capacity.
+On top of the massive amount of data being processed, consider the fact that almost every data center in the world is dramatically overprovisioned – the average rate of server utilization is only 12-18% of capacity.
 And, much of the energy consumed by U.S. data centers is used to power over 12 million servers that are running idle most of the time.
 Unsurprisingly, the National Resource Defense Council suggests that increasing server utilization is one of the industry’s biggest energy-saving opportunities.

 This predicament has led CIOs and other progressive business leaders to ask: how can my organization safely increase infrastructure utilization without risking the performance of applications that are critical to running my business?
 This is a problem that Turbonomic helps solve.
 By understanding the real-time demand of applications, Turbonomic provides full-stack, automatable resourcing decisions that keep your environment performant while increasing efficiency.
 In fact, 77% of IT organizations have dramatically improved their infrastructure utilization by using Turbonomic – you can learn more about reducing energy consumption in data centers here.